Forge-Srl/gushio/README.md

 - `-v`, `--verbose` enable verbose logging (also available by setting `GUSHIO_VERBOSE` environment variable).
 - `-f <folder>`, `--gushio-folder <folder>` change gushio cache folder (also available by setting `GUSHIO_FOLDER` environment variable).
 The default value is the `.gushio` folder in the user home directory.
+- `-c`, `--clean-run` clear gushio cache folder before running the script (dependencies will be re-downloaded).

 ## License